JensPiegsa/docker-cheat-sheet/README.md

 docker rm $(docker ps -qa -f status=exited)
 ```

-* *Note: the filter flag `-f status=exited` may be omitted here since running containers can not be removed*
+* *note: the filter flag `-f status=exited` may be omitted here since running containers can not be removed*

 ### Remove all unused images